Opening Night

 Olivia Bell is a corps de ballet member with New York City Ballet.
 Born in Fort Worth, Texas, she trained locally before being accepted to the School of American Ballet in 2018.
 While a student, Olivia originated a featured role in Gianna Reisen’s Signs.
 In 2022 Olivia became an apprentice with New York City Ballet and was then promoted to corps de ballet in 2023.
 As a corps member Olivia has performed featured roles in Kyle Abraham’s Love Letter on Shuffle, George Balanchine’s Swan Lake, Tiler Peck’s Concerto for Two Pianos, and Jerome Robbins Interplay.

 Philip Duclos is a soloist with The Royal Danish Ballet.
 He joined the company as a member of the corps de ballet in 2022, and was promoted to soloist in 2025.
-He has danced roles such as Prince Desiré in Christopher Wheeldon’s Sleeping Beauty, one of the principal men in Harald Lander’s Études, and Melancholic in George Balanchine’s The Four Temperaments.
-He has also danced featured roles in Wayne McGregor’s Dante Project, Balanchine’s Scotch Symphony, Jerome Robbins’ The Four Seasons, Gregory Dean’s Cinderella and Gotta Dance, John Neumeier’s A Midsummer Night’s Dream, and Nikolaj Hübbe’s Raymonda and Don Quixote.
+He has danced roles such as Prince Desiré in the Sleeping Beauty, Albrecht in Giselle, one of the principal men in Harald Lander’s Études, Melancholic in George Balanchine’s The Four Temperaments, the Sugarplum Cavalier in Balanchine’s The Nutcracker, Benno in Swan Lake, and the Premier Danseur in August Bournonville’s Kermesse in Bruges.
+He has also danced featured roles in Raymonda, Don Quixote, Wayne McGregor’s Dante Project, John Neumeier’s A Midsummer Night’s Dream, and Alexei Ratmansky’s The Art of the Fugue.
 He was also awarded the Ballettens Venner Talent Prize in the spring of 2025.

 Mayfield Myers was born in New York City and raised in East Hampton, New York.
 At age 9 she began ballet with Sara Jo Strickland.
 In 2013, she continued her studies on scholarship at The School of American Ballet for 4 years.
 As a student she performed with the New York City Ballet in George Balanchine’s The Nutcracker, Coppelia, Harlequinade and Jerome Robbins Circus Polka.
 Additionally, she trained with Marcia Dale Weary at Central Pennsylvania Youth Ballet and Miami City Ballet School.
 In 2021, Mayfield competed in the Prix De Lausanne, as well as being invited to the international finals of Youth America Grand Prix that same year.
 Mayfield joined Philadelphia Ballet Il in August 2021 and was promoted to the Corps De Ballet in June 2022.
 With Philadelphia Ballet, performance highlights include George Balanchine’s The Nutcracker (Dewdrop), Agon and Divertimento No. 15, Angel Corella’s Swan Lake (Big Swans),Le Corsaire (3rd Odalisque) and Sleeping Beauty (Precious Stones, Vitality Fairy) and Ben Stevenson’s Cinderella (Autumn Fairy).